etabdi/liri-node-app/README.md

 ### node liri.js concert-this 'artist/band name here'

- This will search the Bands in Town Artist Events from 'bandsntown' API.
-Will render the following information about each event to the terminal/bash window:
+ This will search the Bands in Town Artist Events from 'bandsntown' API and Will render the following information about each event to the terminal/bash window:

      Name of the venue
      Venue location
-     Date of the Event (use moment to format this as "MM/DD/YYYY")
+     Date of the Event ( "MM/DD/YYYY")

 ### node liri.js spotify-this-song 'song name here'